Submit a payment request to the App Store when a user selects a product to buy.

 Submit your payment request to the App Store by adding it to the payment queue.
 If you add a payment object to the queue more than once, it's submitted to the App Store multiple times, charging the user and requiring your app to deliver the product each time.

 For every payment request your app submits, it receives a corresponding transaction to process.
+For more information about transactions and the payment queue, see Processing a Transaction.

 For auto-renewable subscriptions, you may submit a payment request with a subscription offer for users you determine eligible to receive an offer.
 For more information, see Implementing Subscription Offers in Your App.